-It can lurk below the surface for years, and your awareness of it can be there but not be there at the same time.
-You may become conditioned to it, not being able to actually name it until someone else (like a therapist or coach) points it out.
-It can show up in all kinds of different ways, and here are just a few…
+If so you’re in good company.
+And while it may be a common experience among women, it can also feel confusing.
+Not enoughness can lurk below the surface for years, and your awareness of it might be fuzzy.
+You can even become conditioned to it, unable to actually name it until someone else (like a therapist or coach) points it out.

 - thinking that other people are better than you